Blake Clark: Career

 Clark has been cast in numerous Adam Sandler films including The Waterboy, Little Nicky, Mr. Deeds, Eight Crazy Nights, 50 First Dates, I Now Pronounce You Chuck & Larry, Bedtime Stories, Grown Ups, and That's My Boy.
 He has also made guest appearances in numerous television series, including Home Improvement, Boy Meets World, The Jamie Foxx Show, The Drew Carey Show, Girl Meets World, and Community.
 He was also Fred the chauffeur in Remington Steele.
 Starting with Toy Story 3, Clark has voiced Slinky Dog in the Toy Story franchise, in place of his close friend Jim Varney, Slinky's original voice actor in the first two films, who died of lung cancer on February 10, 2000.

 When Toy Story 3 was still in production after Varney had died, Pixar searched for someone who sounded like Varney and found Clark, who "very much captures the essence and spirit of Slinky Dog's character."
+Clark has since reprised the role in the video game tie-in, Kinect Rush: A Disney-Pixar Adventure, Disney Infinity, Toy Story 4 and Toy Story 5.

 Personal life

-Clark has two sons, one of whom, Travis Clark, is also a comedian.
+Clark has a son, Travis, who is also a comedian.